gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Your Grace," the page says.
 The door closes.
 I go back to my aqueduct.

 The page brings me the report an hour and three thimbles of coffee later.
-Ah ha---that is why the collar remembers.
+Ah ha—that is why the collar remembers.
 A Bantangui saloneer named Shau Sheu arrived in Coriandel just a few months after I took the throne.
 Rumors investigated her when Eleñima's brother-by-marriage was promoted, but found nothing suspicious.